Elshirak/skyscraper_puzzle/README.md

 In case of error or if you can’t find any solutions, display "Error" followed by a line break.

 Also, I had a **requirements on code style** written [here](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf).
 There are some of them:
-- Each function must be maximum 25 lines, not counting the function’s own curly brackets.
+- Each function must be maximum 25 lines
-- Each line must be at most 80 columns wide, comments included.
+- Each line must be at most 80 columns wide
 - One instruction per line

-- A function can take 4 named parameters maximum.
+- A function can take 4 named parameters maximum
-- You can’t declare more than 5 variables per function.
+- You can’t declare more than 5 variables per function
 - You cannot have more than 5 function-definitions in a .c file

 - All includes must be at the beginning of the file.
 - You cannot include a C file.
 - Header files must be protected from double inclusions.
 If the file is ft_foo.h, its bystander macro is FT_FOO_H.
 - Unused header inclusions (.h) are forbidden
-- You’re not allowed to use: for, do...while, switch, case, goto, ternary operators such as ‘?’.

 This rules had huge effect on implementation itself.
 I decompose problem on subtasks: